Category: Knowledge Management

 If your company still uses a hybrid work model, you can also create training videos demonstrating how a task is usually done.

 Do not limit problem-solving to one or two departments; consider all departments and take different points of view to develop more holistic solutions.
 Write down strategies and suggestions from employees at every level.
+Owning an Employee handbook is a good practice.

 It’s also a good idea to take a scientific approach to problem-solving.
 Test different strategies and solutions, and make sure to document your findings.
 Lastly, make the information accessible to all employees so everyone can learn from each other.